Robert McNamara as Secretary of Defense: Program consolidations

-Program consolidation - F-111
+Program consolidation – F-111

-On 14 February 1961 McNamara tried to extend his success by merging two development programs, resulting in the TFX Program, later known as the F-111 dual service project.
-He combined Navy requirements for a Fleet Air Defense (FAD) aircraft - the original proposal, the Douglas F6D Missileer, would be cancelled in December 1961 - and Air Force requirements for a low-level bomber.
+On 14 February 1961 McNamara merged two development programs into the TFX Program dual service project, later known as the F-111.
+He combined Navy requirements for a Fleet Air Defense (FAD) aircraft – the original proposal, the Douglas F6D Missileer, would be cancelled in December 1961 – and Air Force requirements for a low-level bomber.
 His experience in the corporate world led him to believe that adopting a single type for different missions and services would save money.
-He insisted on the General Dynamics Model 12 entry over the DOD's preference for Boeing's lower bid Model 818 because of greater commonality advantages.
+He insisted on the General Dynamics Model 12 entry over the DoD's preference for Boeing's lower bid Model 818 because of greater commonality advantages.
 Though heralded as a fighter that could do everything (fast supersonic dash, slow carrier and short airfield landings, tactical strike and even close air support), in the end it involved too many compromises to fully succeed at all of them.
-The Navy FAD version (F-111B) was drastically overweight and difficult to land on carriers, and eventually canceled after the new Energy–maneuverability (E-M) theory showed it was incapable of matching the abilities of the newly revealed Soviet MiG-23 and MiG-25 aircraft.
+The Navy FAD version (F-111B) was drastically overweight and difficult to land on carriers, and eventually canceled after the new Energy–maneuverability (E-M) theory showed it was incapable of matching the abilities of current and newly revealed Soviet aircraft.
+(Note: In an autumn 1964 briefing for USAF Tactical Air Command Gen. Walter C. Sweeney Jr., Maj.
+John Boyd, the primary developer of the Energy–maneuverability theory, demonstrated that the F-111 would be shot down by any contemporary Soviet fighter in any situation.
+Boyd was later ordered by the Air Force Chief of Staff to remove the derogatory information about the F-111 from his E-M presentations.)
+(Note: One month after McNamara left office as Secretary of Defense, Adm.
+Thomas F. Connolly reversed his previous Congressional testimony on the F-111B by telling the Senate Armed Services committee "There isn't enough [engine] power in all Christendom to make that airplane what we want!")
 The aircraft eventually found niches as a tactical interdiction bomber (F-111A), a light strategic bomber (FB-111A), and an electronic warfare aircraft (EF-111A) with the Air Force.
+(Note: However, many analysts believe that even though the TFX project itself was a partial failure, McNamara was ahead of his time as the trend in fighter design has continued toward consolidation—the F-16 Falcon and F/A-18 Hornet emerged as multi-role fighters, and most modern designs combine many of the roles the TFX would have had.
+In many ways, the Joint Strike Fighter is seen as a rebirth of the TFX project, according to defense analyst David S. Grantham, in that it purports to satisfy the needs of three American air arms (as well as several foreign customers), fulfilling the roles of strike fighter, carrier-launched fighter, V/STOL, and close air support (and drawing many criticisms similar to those leveled against the TFX).)